apache/hudi/hudi-integ-test/README.md

 docker/setup_demo.sh
 ```

 NOTE: We need to make a couple of environment changes for Hive 2.x support.
-This will be fixed once Hudi moves to Spark 3.x
+This will be fixed once Hudi moves to Spark 3.x.
+Execute below if you are using Hudi query node in your dag.
+If not, below section is not required.
+Also, for longer running tests, go to next section.

 ```
 docker exec -it adhoc-2 bash